laura-summerauer/ssl-central-africa/README.md

 # Overview

-This is a repository with codes and data, basing on the manuscript “Filling a key gap: a soil spectral library for central Africa”.
+This is a repository with codes and data, basing on the manuscript “Filling a key gap: a soil infrared library for central Africa”.
 The material within this repository allows to reproduce our optained results.